chemalii/ContentGenerator/README.md

 ```

 The `Essay.Assemble()` Function simply packages all the Information such as Paragraphs, citations, and pictures generated using the `Essay.Generate()` Function, inside a Final Document, that document can either be a DOCX or PDF file.
 After all the functions have been executed successfully, the document should appear in your `./` path as `essay_XXXXXXXXXX.(docx/pdf)`.
-From there you can access the final result Generated.
+From there, you can access the final result Generated.

 Keep in mind that you need [Microsoft Office](https://www.microsoft.com/en-us/microsoft-365/microsoft-office) or [LibreOffice](https://www.libreoffice.org/) installed on your device depending on your Operating System, thats ONLY if you are trying to convert your document to a pdf.
-You do NOT need any type of Document management software/suit for just generating a DOCX file as that is handled inside the imported python library.
+You do NOT need any type of Document management software/suite for just generating a DOCX file as that is handled inside the imported python library.

 Speaking of python libraries, make sure you install all of the required packages using the [requirements.txt](requirements.txt) file provided.